 He had earlier earned a B.A in Sociology, with Honors, as well as a combined B.A. in Spanish and German from Carleton University, in Ottawa, Canada.
 While at Carleton University, Mr. George was placed on the Dean’s Honors List and was awarded the Dr. F. W. C. Mohr Scholarship for outstanding academic achievement.
-Before law school he worked as a Teller and Central Teller at one of Canada’s major financial services providers and assisted individuals, businesses, and Embassies, and he also worked in customer service at the Carleton University library, and in the back offices at what was then the City of Ottawa Non-Profit Housing Corporation (City Living).
+Before law school he worked as a Teller and Central Teller at one of Canada’s major financial services providers and assisted individuals, businesses, and Embassies, and he also worked in customer service at the Carleton University library, and in the back offices, as a mail and filing clerk, at what was then the City of Ottawa Non-Profit Housing Corporation (City Living).

 Upon graduating from law school, Ekundayo George first worked for a mid-sized New Jersey law firm where his work focus was on litigation and complex litigation, public and municipal finance, and serving as a member of the government affairs team that advised the New Jersey state senate on public contracts, national security matters, and general governance and risk management.
-His specific duties in government affairs included acting on teams to review and advise on proponent responses to Request for Proposal (RFP) to provide consulting services to New Jersey entities; rendering advice and counsel on the legal and other implications of topical regulatory, legislative, and policy matters and options on which the New Jersey state senate required occasional assistance; and hosting meetings of business leaders and concerned citizens – with and without New Jersey legislators, for advocacy, stakeholder development and lobbying.
+His specific duties in government affairs included acting on teams to review and advise on proponent responses to Request for Proposal (RFP) to provide consulting services to New Jersey entities; rendering advice and counsel on the legal and other implications of topical regulatory, legislative, and policy matters and options on which the New Jersey state senate required occasional assistance; and hosting meetings of business leaders and concerned citizens – with and without New Jersey legislators also present, for purposes of advocacy, stakeholder development, issues management, and lobbying.